BrendanGasparin/100-days-of-code-2022/log.md

 ### Day 18: September 27, 2021

 **Today's Progress:** Finished the ES6 course from JavaScript Algorithms and Data Structures Certification on freeCodeCamp.
+Also revised DOM manipulation on The Odin Project and wrote a FizzBuzz program.

-**Thoughts:** All of this material is new to me.
+**Thoughts:** Most of this ES6 material is new to me.
 I may have to revise it several times before I remember it, or just refer back to it when I need it.
 Not even sure how I would practice some of this stuff, like asynchronous promises.
 Like I said, refer back to it when I need it.

 Just noticed that my links to work for the last several days are just my freeCodeCamp profile.
 It's good to learn new things, but according to the #100DaysOfCode challenge I'm supposed to be building my own projects.
 I should code my own stuff more in between doing tutorials.

-**Link(s) to work:** [freeCodeCamp profile](https://www.freecodecamp.org/brendangasparin)
+**Link(s) to work:** [FizzBuzz Generator](https://brendangasparin.github.io/fizzbuzz-js/)